Freevideoworkshop provides digital video explainer articles, tutorials and video guides for beginners.

 If you’ve got yourself a Dolby Vision HDR TV, you can start enjoying Netflix streaming in Dolby Vision.

-If you already have a subscription, you can upgrade it to the Ultra HD streaming plan.
 Be reminded though that you would need to have an Internet connection speed of at least 25Mbps.